interledger/web-monetization-extension/docs/CONTRIBUTING.md

        .join('\n'),
    );
    ```

-Then copy `CONNECT_PUBLIC_KEY` key to https://rafiki.money/settings/developer-keys under your wallet address.
+1. Then copy `CONNECT_PUBLIC_KEY` key to https://rafiki.money/settings/developer-keys under your wallet address.

-Now you're ready to run the tests.
+1. Now you're ready to run the tests.

+### How to run in CI

+For a pull request, users with write access to repository can trigger the workflow to run end-to-end tests by adding a review-comment with text `/test` (from PR Files tab).

+End-to-end tests run automatically daily before creating the Nightly release.
+You can also trigger that workflow manually from [Actions Dashboard](https://github.com/interledger/web-monetization-extension/actions/workflows/nightly-build.yaml).